 For first timers, I would definitely recommend visiting the famous sites, including the Rialto Bridge and St. Mark’s Square (and the Basilica).

 If you’re headed to Burano: I loved watching a glass-blowing demonstration.
 Also, just wandering through the colorful buildings was fun!

-This next place is not on Adam’s list – but Jamie feels like each person should visit once.
+This next place is not on Adam’s list – but I feel like each person should visit once.
 Why isn’t it on his list?
 He felt like it was the Disney World of Italy: overly crowded and far too hot.
 You know that annoying tension between your brows (that you get when frustrated/annoyed)?
 Yeah, he felt that the entire time.

-Jamie has been here twice.
-She definitely enjoyed it more the first time (it was amazing, seeing something so historic for the first time).
-But the second time, she felt like it was crowded – far too crowded and busy.
+I have been here twice, but I definitely enjoyed it more the first time (it was amazing, seeing something so historic for the first time).
+The second time, I felt like it was crowded – far too crowded and busy.

-However, while Rome is not our favorite place to visit, it is a must-visit.
+However, while Rome is not our favorite place to visit (in the summertime), it is a must-visit.

 For those first timers, grab one of the local maps, take a cab to the point that’s farthest away from your hotel, and walk back, stopping at all of the beautiful, historic, and amazing sights.
 Some of the must-sees include: the Colosseum and Roman Forum, St. Peters Basilica, the Trevi Fountain, and the Pantheon.

-Jamie recommends getting some pizza; however, Adam was not a fan of the pizza we got.
-She admits that she liked the first place she grabbed a slice at (as opposed to the second…years later).
+I recommend getting some pizza; however, Adam was not a fan of the pizza we got.
+I do admit that I liked the first place I grabbed a slice at (as opposed to the second spot…years later).
 We would both recommend looking at some reviews or researching prior to choosing the restaurant you get pizza from!

 PS: The last two photos (and the featured photo too!) are from Unsplash!
 Go check out their free stock photos!